nodejs/build/doc/meetings/build-wg-meeting-2017-05-30.md

 ### Solution to vendors to rsync securely [#55](https://github.com/nodejs/build/issues/55)
 * @ofrobots a better/more secure solution for downloads ?
-* Rodd: We.ve looked at it but no great answers.
+* Rod: We've looked at it but no great answers.
 * Johan any suggestions ?
 * Ali: if there was a json page we could just directly parse it without worrying about nginx updates breaking html parsing